bongo227/Atomical/doc/doc_gen.md

 ```

 ## Testing
 When creating this project I used the test driven development workflow in which you write a test first, watch it fail, then write the code to make it parse.
-By following this I have constructed a test program which tests every unit of the compiler as well as intergration tests to test the whole system.
+By following this I have constructed a test program which tests every unit of the compiler as well as integration tests to test the whole system.
 This is so important when building software to ensure no new code breaks any features.

 ### String test
 | Name | Description |